chiemeliecoder/Computersystems-monorepo/A7/readme.md

 }
 ```

-a and b can be merged together if I request to use a memory of 512 and memory a and b that was freed can occupy a chunck of memory of 128. if I required 128 chunck of memeory I can use my function frag to split a and b memmory of 256 to 128 to fit exactly to what i requested and avoid wasting memory
+a and b can be merged together if I request to use a memory of 512 and memory a and b that was freed can occupy a chunck of memory of 128. if I required 128 chunck of memeory I can use my function frag to split a and b memory of 256 to 128 to fit exactly to what i requested and avoid wasting memory

 ![heeepa4](https://user-images.githubusercontent.com/77821039/220267352-6f031992-6073-4734-8f8d-33aea0ef0fb9.PNG)